CERTCC/CERT-Guide-to-CVD/docs/index.md

 D. Householder]{.editor} on 2019-12-12

 This is the web edition of *The CERT® Guide to Coordinated Vulnerability Disclosure*.
-We\'ve reproduced the original report here in its entirety to make it easier to find the topic you\'re looking for.
-We\'re also in the process of revising the guide based on feedback we\'ve received since its original publication.
+We've reproduced the original report here in its entirety to make it easier to find the topic you're looking for.
+We're also in the process of revising the guide based on feedback we've received since its original publication.
 Got a suggestion?
 [Submit it here](https://github.com/CERTCC/CERT-Guide-to-CVD/issues){.external-link rel="nofollow"}.